omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="512" alt="Impermanent Loss" src="imgs/impermanentLoss.png">
 </p>

-a 1.25x price change results in a 0.6% loss relative to HODL
-a 1.50x price change results in a 2.0% loss relative to HODL
+a 1.25x price change results in a 0.6% loss relative to HODL(Hold On for Dear Life) a 1.50x price change results in a 2.0% loss relative to HODL
 a 1.75x price change results in a 3.8% loss relative to HODL
 a 2x price change results in a 5.7% loss relative to HODL